busolae/Personal-Website/README.md

 # Personal-Website
-Designed using Figrma, React, HTML and CSS
+Designed using Figma, React, HTML and CSS deployed at meetbusola.netlify.app/